jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 _Techvolution A New Philosophy_ has a very high goal.
 So, I want to be crystal clear about its purpose.
 We're in the new and wondrous Internet Age.
 But we're still using the philosophy of the Industrial Age to run our society.
 Conservatism (1791), and Progressivism (1859) philosophy cards were clicked many years ago.
 It's thus no longer good enough for the middle-class to watch infotainment news, donate to a social cause, march in a demonstration, and think we're improving the world.

 To have a better society, we need a new ruling philosophy.
-One that gives people the right and duty to evolve our society to the Internet age, but also one that targets today's biggest political enemy; antagonism.
-Like despotism, racism, and sexism, antagonism needs to be eliminated from our society.
+One that gives people the right and duty to evolve our culture to the Internet age, but also one that targets today's most significant political enemy; antagonism.
+Like despotism, racism, and sexism, opposing our technological evolution needs to be eliminated.

 Antagonism is defeated, when ordinary people have the right, duty, and protection to use the best tool to solve a problem in their home and work lives.

 This isn't too outlandish.
 Do you use the Waze app to help lower road congestion?
+Can a comedian leave a TV network to start his own podcast?
 Does your boss decide which apps you can use?
 Do you treat your plumber the same way?

-In practical terms, Techvolution means ordinary people return to being a specialist.
+In practical terms, Techvolution means ordinary people return to being specialists.
 Specialists are the best person to decide which new technology solves their problems.
 Empowering frontline specialists means local businesses on Main Street get prioritized over Big Government and Big Business.
 Small businesses are better because they're more open to using new technology, and aren't filled with layers of Industrial Age bureaucracy committed to stopping progress.

 Our society is filled with parties.
 Cosplay, raves, dances, clubs, concerts, honkey tongs, we're free to play as we want.
 But someone still has to book the venue, decorate, sell tickets, and hire staff.
 Perhaps the planner makes a profit, but regardless we party because a few people step up.

 If Main Street wants the same freedom at work, we need to step up.
 Once we do, the bullshitization of work ends, and we actually enjoy our jobs again.
-Especially because we'll see our society improve.
+With the added benefit of seeing our society improve.

 What a reason to party!